Holme Hale: St. Andrew's Church

 Holme Hale's parish church is dedicated to Saint Andrew and dates from the Fourteenth Century.
 St. Andrew's is located on Church Road and has been Grade I listed since 1960.
 The church holds Sunday service twice a month and is part of the Necton Benefice.

-St. Andrew's has had a several bat problem in recent years but holds some interesting carved wooden pew ends.
+St. Andrew's has had a bat problem in recent years but holds some interesting carved wooden pew ends.
 The church also holds a stained-glass window depicting the crucifixion designed by James Powell and Sons.

 Governance

 Holme Hale is part of the electoral ward of Necton for local elections and is part of the district of Breckland.

 The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.

 War Memorial

 Holme Hale War Memorial is a wheelheaded cross in St. Andrew's Churchyard which lists the following names for the First World War: